Kaivosukeltaja/frog-rain/README.md

 * UI toolkit such as Bootstrap or Foundation
 * Any external fonts or icon kits
 * MTE (Magnolia Templating Essentials)
-* YAML extends (will be natively supported in Magnolia 5.5.1 or 5.5.2)
+* YAML extends (will be natively supported in a near future release of Magnolia)